 When in Doubt, Contact an Attorney

 Remember, developing a solid custody arrangement and visitation schedule early on is important, and sticking to the schedule is even more important.
 The court may approve minor adjustments later, but generally the court frowns upon changing a custody agreement because it can cause instability in the children’s lives.
 If you have questions about an impending divorce, a family law attorney is a fantastic resource for all issues concerning child custody, visitation, and divorce in general.
-If you’re in the San Francisco, San Mateo or surrounding areas, contact our office to schedule a free consultation with one of our experienced San Francisco child visitation attorneys.
+If you’re in the San Francisco, San Mateo or surrounding areas, contact our office to schedule a consultation with one of our experienced San Francisco child visitation attorneys.